UBC-CS/cpsc330-2022W1/docs/git_installation.md

 sudo apt-get install git
 ```

-should do the trick on Ubuntu 14.04.
+should do the trick on Ubuntu.

 #### Windows Users